Low-Calorie Chicken Alfredo

 MAKING THE PASTA

-- Cook the spaghetti as per instruction written on the box, or boil for nine minutes.
+- Cook the spaghetti as per the instruction written on the box, or boil for nine minutes.
 Drain and then rinse with cold water.

 GRILLING THE CHICKEN